InformaticsMatters/fragnet/fragnet-depict/README.md

 # Fragnet Depict

-This module provides the ability to depict smiles strings as SVG.
+This module provides the ability to depict smiles or molfile strings as SVG.
 It is based on CDK rendering which provides high quality layout and depiction of molecules.
 The code is largely based on the rendering code used in Squonk: https://github.com/InformaticsMatters/squonk

-Example usage (depending on the server it is deployed to and the context): http://localhost:8080/fragnet-depict/moldepict?&w=75&h=75&bg=0x33FFFF00&mol=CN1C%3DNC2%3DC1C(%3DO)N(C)C(%3DO)N2C
+Example usage with SMILES (depending on the server it is deployed to and the context): http://localhost:8080/fragnet-depict/moldepict?&w=75&h=75&bg=0x33FFFF00&mol=CN1C%3DNC2%3DC1C(%3DO)N(C)C(%3DO)N2C

 ## Parameters